Busin731/goChord-viewer/README.md

 ## Contribute

-Contributions are welcomed, especially in the fingers on chords: https://github.com/jrmora/goChord-viewer/blob/master/src/instrumentDefinitions.js
+Contributions are welcome, especially in the fingers on chords: https://github.com/jrmora/goChord-viewer/blob/master/src/instrumentDefinitions.js